Preliminary Credentials (Multiple Subject)

 7. Subject Matter Competency Requirement

 Candidates must meet or exceed the minimum standards for passing the two state-mandated California Teaching Performance Assessments (CalTPAs).
-Cycle 1 of the CalTPAs must be passed prior to applying for student teaching.
+Cycle 1 of CalTPAs must be passed prior to applying for student teaching.
+Cycle 2 of CalTPAs must be passed prior to applying for a Preliminary Teaching Credential.

 Candidates must be recommended by the faculty of the School of Education as having all requisite professional qualities to be successful as a teacher.